 The City of Eugene has increased its response readiness through the addition of two more snow plows.
 This brings the total to 14 plows ready to begin work.
 This increase will allow for more snow removal efforts on bike and pedestrian paths.

 Maintaining city streets during winter storm conditions is the responsibility of the Public Works Maintenance Division.
 The Public Works Ice/Snow Emergency Plan is designed to keep the major thoroughfares of the transportation systems operational and safe during ice and snow events.
 The Public Works Parks and Open Space Division is responsible for responding to tree hazards.

 Not all city streets receive service during winter events.
 Ice and snow routes have been established and prioritized into three categories.
 Routes are grouped by geographical area.
 During a storm event, the main emphasis will be on Priority 1 and 2 Routes, which largely include arterial and a select group of collector streets.
-Police and fire requests, primary streets to hospitals, schools, and LTD snow routes are also among some of the top priorities in the Ice/Snow Emergency Plan:
+Police and fire requests, primary streets to hospitals, schools, and LTD snow routes are also among some of the top priorities in the Public Works Ice/Snow Emergency Plan: